COVID-19 UPDATE: All lead testing clinics have been postponed until further notice.

 Research shows that even low levels of lead in the blood may contribute to lowered intelligence later in life.
 There is no safe level of lead in our blood.

-Discuss lead testing with your health care provider.
-Not all providers routinely test children for lead, so you may need to specifically ask about lead testing.
-Be prepared to explain your concerns and be assertive in asking for the test if your feel you child may be at risk.
+Talk to your doctor about lead testing.
+Not all providers routinely test children for lead, so you may need to ask them.
+Be prepared to explain your concerns.
+Be assertive when you ask for the test if your feel you child may be at risk.

 About the blood test